Lycoris Recoil: Mika

+Mizuki Nakahara

-A worker at LycoReco, who was previously a member of the Intelligence Division of DA.
+Mizuki Nakahara (中原 ミズキ, Nakahara Mizuki) (voiced by Ami Koshimizu in Japanese, Jennifer Losi in the English version and Mikako Ishii in the stage play) is a 27-year old worker at LycoReco who was previously a member of the Intelligence Division of DA.
 She helps Chisato during her missions, notably when the hacker Walnut requests security detail.
-She desperately desires to get married, even going so far as to accepting a job at the LycoReco in hopes of meeting a man.
+She desperately desires to get married, even going so far as to accepting a job at LycoReco in hopes of meeting a man.
+She and Kurumi were about to move abroad after LycoReco closes down, only to remain in Japan to assist with the attack on Majima.

 Direct Attack

+A secret organization that prevents crime and terrorism via an all-female task force of assassins and spies made up of young orphaned girls known as Lycoris.